webrogue-runtime/webrogue-runtime.github.io/demos/dynamic/index.md

 </script>

 <div style="display:none" id="noWebAssembly">
     Warning!
 You browser does not supports WebAssembly or it is turned off.
-This demo will not work.
+This runtime will not work.
     <br/><br/>
 </div>

 <div style="display:none" id="noSharedArrayBuffer">
     Warning!
 You browser has no SharedArrayBuffer support or it is turned off.
-This demo will not work.
+This runtime will not work.
     <br/><br/>
 </div>

-This page allows you to upload and run WRAPPs in your browser
+This page allows you to upload and run WRAPPs in your browser.
+Read more about how it works [here](../../topics/platform_web.html).

-Choose a WRAPP to upload: <input type="file" multiple accept=".wrapp" id="fileSelector"/>
+Pick a WRAPP file: <input type="file" multiple accept=".wrapp" id="fileSelector"/>

 Saved WRAPPs:
 <table id="installedApps"></table>